 This is because quality is often seen as all about ticking boxes, compliance, accreditation - an add-on to the core business of the organisation.

-Quality at the heart of every organisation
+Quality Strategy at the Heart of Every Organisation

-However the most effective way to mitigate against a quality failure is to put quality at the heart of your organisation.
+The most effective way to mitigate against a quality failure is to put quality at the heart of your organisation.

 And it is not just me saying this.
 The Chartered Quality Institute state on their website that:

 “In short, we need to create a world with quality at the heart of every organisation.”

 The longer statement can be found here.

 So how is this done and how does it mitigate the risk of a quality failure?

 Your risk management process approach must be able to integrate into any business system you purchase.
 It must be given status and investment commensurate with the value that it can deliver.